Skip to content

 Note: Replace my-cp with your capacity provider name.

-Amazon ECS moves tasks on the instance to other instances as capacity allows.
-However, Amazon ECS allows maximum 48 hours to drain instances.
-If there are still tasks on the instance after this period, then Amazon ECS terminates the instance and stops the remaining tasks.
+Amazon ECS allows a maximum of 48 hours to drain instances.
+If tasks remain on the instance after this period, then Amazon ECS terminates the instance and stops the remaining tasks.

 Retain a specific critical task

-Use task protection to make sure that Amazon ECS scaling or deployment actions don't stop critical tasks.
+Use task protection to prevent Amazon ECS scaling or deployment actions from stopping critical tasks.

 Important: Even when you activate task protection, Amazon ECS can still terminate the underlying instance.
-Task protection only protects tasks from being stopped.
+Task protection only prevents Amazon ECS from stopping tasks.

-To activate task protection, run the following update-task-protection command:
+To activate task protection, run the following update-task-protection AWS CLI command:

 aws ecs update-task-protection \